-As the only democracy in the Middle East, Israel is truly a unique place to experience the geopolitical landscape while delving deeper into the fields of government relations, policy change, and modern social services.
-Participants will have the opportunity to gain first hand experience by interning with leading NGOs, think tanks, local government agencies, and community centers dealing with politics, education, and engagement at different levels.
+As the only democracy in the Middle East, Israel is truly the best place to experience interning with leading NGOs, think tanks, local government agencies, and community centers dealing with politics, education, and community engagement.

 Onward Israel Theme-based programs are designed for applicants with a specific interest in working and exploring Israel through a topical lens.
 Intern four to five days a week alongside Israeli peers and immerse yourself in contemporary Israeli society.
 Experience Israel through Onward Israel’s exclusive day trips, overnights and seminars.
 In your free time, explore Jerusalem’s amazing nightlife, culture, and rich history with a cohort of other young Jewish adults.